When was the last time you had a one-wipe-wonder?

 7) Try an elimination diet to see where the problem lies.

-Buy a digestive enzyme supplement and try some of the tips above for next time you drop the kids off at the pool.
-Avoid the pharmaceutical route unless you have a serious problem, in which case you should stop reading Propane Fitness and see a doctor!
+Start with a probiotic and try some of the tips above for next time you drop the kids off at the pool.
+If you’re having persistent 1s or 7s on the Bristol stool chart, get off the internet and see a doctor!